Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: Two generalized cluster structures on

 To prove our claim we consider the evolution of a more general quiver $Q(\alpha,\beta,\gamma)$ shown in Fig.~\ref{samplequiv} under mutations at the vertices $1$, $2$ and $3$.
 Here multiplicities $\alpha$, $\beta$ and $\gamma$ can take any integer values except for $\alpha=\beta=\gamma=0$.
 A negative value means that the direction of the corresponding arrow is reversed.
 Clearly, two quivers shown in Fig.~\ref{two4quivers} are $Q(0,1,0)$ and $Q(0,-1,0)$.
 To keep track of the mutations it will be convenient to renumber the vertices so that the generalized vertex is always vertex $1$, and the direction of arrows in the triangle is $1\to2\to3\to1$.
 Note that any mutation of $Q(\alpha,\beta,\gamma)$ transforms it into $Q(\alpha',\beta',\gamma')$ for certain values of $\alpha'$, $\beta'$ and $\gamma'$.

 Define the {\it charge\/} of $Q=Q(\alpha,\beta,\gamma)$ as $C(Q)=|\alpha|+|\beta|+|\gamma|$.
 The nodes of the 3-regular tree $\T$ that describes all possible mutations of $Q(\alpha,\beta,\gamma)$ can be classified into 10 possible types with respect to the charge.
-We encode these types by a triple $[i,j,k]$, where $i$ stands for the number of mutations that increase the charge, $j$ stands for the number of mutations that preserve the charge, and $k$ stands for the number of mutations that decrease the charge.
+We encode these types by a triple $[i,j,k]$, where $i$ stands for the number of mutations that increase the charge, $j$ stands for the number of mutations that preserve the charge, and $k$ stands for the number of mutations that decrease the charge, so that $i+j+k=3$.
 Note that both quivers $Q(0,1,0)$ and $Q(0,-1,0)$ have charge $1$.
-Consequently, if they are mutation equivalent, then either all quivers along the path in $\T$ that connects $Q(0,1,0)$ and $Q(0,-1,0)$ have charge $1$, or this path contains two quivers $Q_1$, $Q_2$ that differ by one mutation, such that $C(Q_1)<C(Q_2)$ and $C(Q_2)\ge C(Q)$ for any other quiver $Q$ along the path.
+Consequently, if they are mutation equivalent, then either all quivers along the simple path (the one that never returns to the same vertex) in $\T$ that connects $Q(0,1,0)$ and $Q(0,-1,0)$ have charge $1$, or this path contains two quivers $Q_1$, $Q_2$ that differ by one mutation, such that $C(Q_1)<C(Q_2)$ and $C(Q_2)\ge C(Q)$ for any other quiver $Q$ along the path.

 Consider the first possibility.
 A straightforward computation shows that mutations at vertices $1$ and $2$ preserve the charge and take $Q(0,1,0)$ to $Q(1,0,0)$, while mutation at vertex $3$ increases the charge.
 Further, mutations of $Q(1,0,0)$ at vertices $1$ and $3$ preserve the charge and take $Q(1,0,0)$ to $Q(0,1,0)$, while mutation at vertex $2$ increases the charge.
 Therefore, $Q(0,-1,0)$ can not be reached from $Q(0,1,0)$ along a path with the constant charge $1$.